Skip to content

 Employee confusion

-In case you didn’t notice the common theme here, device security is the paramount BYOD challenge.
+In case you didn’t notice the common theme here: Device security is the paramount BYOD challenge.
 BYOD security risks include most of the same dangers you’ll find in any enterprise mobility management scenario.
-That’s why a BYOD program should include appropriate security measures, including a BYOD risk assessment, a mobile device security policy, appropriate endpoint security solutions, and security awareness training.

-With the surge in hybrid work models, BYOD is increasingly difficult to avoid.
+With the surge in hybrid work models, BYOD capabilities are increasingly important.
 Like it or not, many employees use their personal devices for work regardless of whether you officially approve it.
 Establish clear, responsible, and easy-to-understand BYOD best practices and implement an effective MDM solution to protect your business.
 With great power comes great responsibility, and companies must ensure their employees wield their power wisely.

 SimpleMDM enables Apple-based BYOD setups with intuitive, reliable mobile device management.
 Sign up for a free 30-day trial to see how it works in your environment.
-For more information on maintaining multiple devices, keep reading the SimpleMDM blog.
+For more information on maintaining Mac devices, keep reading related posts on the SimpleMDM blog

 Meredith Kreisa headshot